The risks of public Wi-Fi

 The best way to know your information is safe while using public Wi-Fi is to use a virtual private network (VPN), like Norton WiFi Privacy, when surfing on your PC, Mac, smartphone or tablet.
 However, if you must use public Wi-Fi, follow these tips to protect your information.

-• Log into any account via an app that contains sensitive information.
-Go to the website instead and verify they are using HTTPS before logging in
+- Log into any account via an app that contains sensitive information.
+Go to the website instead and verify it uses HTTPS before logging in

 - Leave your Wi-Fi or Bluetooth on if you are not using them